jcabrams2/jcabrams2/README.md

 ### Hi there 👋 I'm Jon!

-I'm currently working on my Full Stack Java course at WeCanCodeIT I'm currently learning about arrays, constructors, etc. in Java I'm looking to callaborate/network with other students and developers.
+I'm currently working on my Full Stack Java course at WeCanCodeIT I'm currently learning:
+Java
+- Vanilla Java concepts and development
+- Test Driven Development
+- Object Oriented Programming

+I'm looking to callaborate/network with other students and developers.
 Fun Fact: I have been riding/racing dirtbikes for about 20 years, which was my first passion and still is a major part of my life to this day.